Analysis: Day-after thoughts on the Seahawks’ trade for Jamal Adams

 The Seahawks did, to be sure, give up a lot — they had never traded back-to-back first-round picks in the same deal and only one other time traded two first-round picks at once (in 1990 when Seattle gave up the eighth and 10th overall picks in the NFL draft to move up to the third pick for Cortez Kennedy).

-The traditional view of the safety spot is that the free safety position — and its role as the last line of defense — is more important, and typically deserving of the highest salary.
-The two highest-paid safeties in the NFL — Chicago’s Eddie Jackson at $14.6 million a year and Tennessee’s Kevin Byard at $14.1 million — are each free safeties (and on what was each of their second contracts with the team, the Seahawks paid strong safety Kam Chancellor just over $7 million a year in 2013 and free safety Earl Thomas $10 million a year in 2014).
+The traditional view that free safety — and its role as the last line of defense — is more important, and typically deserving of the highest salary.
+The two highest-paid safeties in the NFL — Chicago’s Eddie Jackson at $14.6 million a year and Tennessee’s Kevin Byard at $14.1 million — are free safeties.
+And on their second contracts, the Seahawks paid strong safety Kam Chancellor just over $7 million a year in 2013 and free safety Earl Thomas $10 million a year in 2014.

-But to the Seahawks, one of the great attractions of Adams is his Swiss Army-knife ability to handle a number of different roles.
+But to the Seahawks, one of the great attractions of Adams is his Swiss Army-knife ability to handle a number of roles.

-According to Pro Football Focus, Adams has lined up at four different spots in his NFL career for 318 snaps or more, and more often as a free safety than strong.
+According to Pro Football Focus, Adams has lined up at four spots in his NFL career for 318 snaps or more, and more often as a free safety than strong.

 Via PFF, Adams has lined up as a linebacker for 1,099 snaps, at free safety for 868, strong safety for 328 and on the edge as a rusher for 318.